Tony118g/doctor-diary/README.md

    * The user is presented with the final details for confirmation and they can choose to make the booking or cancel it.
    * The user can opt to book another appointment after a booking has been made without having to return to the main menu.
 * view all appointments booked for the current date.
-   * An option is available in the main menu to view appointments for the curret date and automatically responds to the request without hving to input the date.
+   * An option is available in the main menu to view appointments for the current date and automatically responds to the request without having to input the date.
 * search for appointments under a specific name and view them.
    * The user can navigate to the search menu and select the option to search by name.
    * This enables the user to enter any name they wish to search for and view the results of their search.